muratk5n/thirdwave/en/README.md

 ---

 Batman movies could be much shorter..
-Bruce Wayne sees lots of crime, then he thinks about what to do.. think.. think.. while the camera moves closer; the last scene is a near shot on BW when he says "I guess I should pay my taxes".
+Bruce Wayne sees lots of crime, then he thinks about what to do.. he think.. thinks.. while the camera moves closer; the last scene is a near shot on BW when he says "I guess I should pay my taxes".
 End of the movie.